Cnidarias/ChessLearning/README.md

 # ChessLearning

-A simple repository with the aim to write a chess engine with the purpose of learning python rather then learning how to write an optimal chess engine.
+A simple repository with the aim to write a chess engine with the purpose of learning python rather than learning how to write an optimal chess engine.